neon-fish/cass/README.md

     With these changes, the `millisTo24Hour` function should now correctly convert a time of day in milliseconds to a 24-hour string.
 ```

+## Tools

+### Web Search

+If information more recent than the September 2021 cut-off is required, Cass can make simple web searches automatically.
+This capability is not always used, and sometimes does not yield the required information depending on the generated search query.

 ## Flags: